 Founded in 1958, CD Howe Institute (CDHI) is an independent research institute and public policy think tank.
 CDHI addresses 4 key policy challenges: stronger economic growth, financial stability, better opportunities for individuals and more effective economic and social policy institutions.
 CDHI has more than 300 trusted experts, academics and researchers, who produce over 50 high-quality research reports every year.

-In F2015, CD Howe Institute spent $3.9m on its research and publications.
-CDHI organized 73 policy events across Montreal, Ottawa, Toronto and Calgary, and produced 66 research and council reports.
+In F2016, CD Howe Institute spent $3.9m on its research, publications, and administration.
+CDHI organized 82 policy events across Montreal, Ottawa, Toronto and Calgary, and produced 66 research and council reports.
 The reports covered a variety of topics including Fiscal and Tax Policy, Monetary Policy, International Economic Policy, Economic Growth and Innovation, and Social Policy.
-Experts of the institute appeared in 191 interviews, wrote 90 op-eds in newspapers and gave 39 policy outreach presentations in F2015.
-University of British Columbia Professor Kevin Milligan received the prestigious Purvis Prize for his paper, Tax Policy for a New Era.
+Experts of the institute appeared in 141 interviews and gave 46 policy outreach presentations in F2016.

 This charity report is an update that is being reviewed by the charity.
 Changes and edits may be forthcoming.